Ly0n/awesome-robotic-tooling/README.md

 * [VREP Interface](http://www.coppeliarobotics.com/helpFiles/en/rosInterf.htm) - ROS Bridge for the VREP simulator
 * [car_demo](https://github.com/osrf/car_demo) - This is a simulation of a Prius in gazebo 9 with sensor data being published using ROS kinetic.
 * [sumo](https://github.com/eclipse/sumo) - Eclipse SUMO is an open source, highly portable, microscopic and continuous road traffic simulation package designed to handle large road networks
+* [open-simulation-interface](https://github.com/OpenSimulationInterface/open-simulation-interface) - A generic interface for the environmental perception of automated driving functions in virtual scenarios.

 ## Sensor Processing